Mark Pretti Nature Tours, L.L.C.

 Exploring the Natural Wonders of Planet Earth

-Mark Pretti Nature Tours offers high quality trips with exceptional birding and natural history education in southeast Arizona and Latin America.
+Mark Pretti Nature Tours offers high quality trips with exceptional birding and natural history education in Latin America and southeast Arizona.
 My interests go well beyond birds and include everything in the natural world.
 My outings include stories not just about birds, but also about plants, insects, mammals, reptiles and amphibians, basic geology, and general ecology.
 As we all know, ecological relationships are abundant and fascinating, and my approach to guiding is to not only find and identify species, but to also tell you about their unique natural history and the connections they have with their neighbors.
-I find that this not only helps clients remember the species we see, but it also puts nature into a meaningful context and gives people a true understanding of what makes a particular habitat, whether it's the Sierra Madre or lowland Amazonian rainforest, tick.
+I find that this not only helps clients remember the species we see, but it also puts nature into a meaningful context and gives people a true understanding of what makes a particular habitat tick, whether it's the Sierra Madre or lowland Amazonian rainforest.
+I love seeing, enjoying, and learning about all things natural, and I greatly enjoy sharing the experience with others !

-For many years, I have had a strong interest in conservation and have worked to incorporate that interest into my day-to-day life.
-With that in mind, I've structured my business to minimize resource consumption and business expenses by working from our small home, not producing glossy catalogs or mailings, advertising solely through word of mouth, and enjoying a simple lifestyle.
-With such an approach, I can offer the same itineraries (in many cases, the exact same lodges, trails, wildlife, food, etc.) as the larger tour companies but for 15-40% less
+For many years, my wife Karen and I have had a strong interest in conservation and have worked to incorporate that interest into our day-to-day lives.
+With that in mind, I've structured my business to minimize resource consumption and business expenses by working from our home, not producing glossy catalogs or mailings, advertising solely through word of mouth, and enjoying a simple lifestyle.
+With such an approach, I can offer the same itineraries (in many cases, the exact same lodges, trails, wildlife, food, etc.) as the larger tour companies but at lower costs.

-Custom birding and natural history trips for individuals, families, and small groups in Southeast Arizona.
+Birding and natural history trips for individuals and small groups in Southeast Arizona.

-I worked as the naturalist at The Nature Conservancy's Ramsey Canyon Preserve from 1997 to 2004, and in my free time, have moonlighted as field trip coordinator and trip leader for the Southwest Wings Birding and Nature Festival, board member and trip leader for the Huachuca Audubon Society, and office manager, trip leader, and head dishwasher for Mark Pretti Nature Tours.
-I've had the good fortune both with the Conservancy and as a freelance environmental educator to have provided nature-based education programs for hundreds of students in southern Arizona and have led summer nature camps for children since 1998.
+I have a BS in Zoology from the University of California at Davis, and I worked as the naturalist at The Nature Conservancy's Ramsey Canyon Preserve from 1997 to 2004.
+In my free time, I've moonlighted as field trip coordinator and trip leader for the Southwest Wings Birding and Nature Festival, board member and trip leader for the Huachuca Audubon Society, and office manager, trip leader, and head dishwasher for Mark Pretti Nature Tours.
+I've had the good fortune both with the Conservancy and as a freelance environmental educator to have provided nature-based education programs for hundreds of students in southern Arizona, including ten years of summer nature camps for local kids.
 I've also enjoyed improving my Spanish by doing similar programs with students in Sonora, Mexico.

 My focus on unique experiences, small group size, and love of learning and teaching has created memorable natural adventures in some of Earth's most beautiful and wildlife-rich landscapes.